Rumpelstiltskin

 “But I already–!” said the girl.

 “I am the KING!” he roared.
-And the King left, slamming the door behind him.
-It locked with a click.
+And the King slammed the door behind him.

 “Pretty good, I'd say,” said a voice.
 The girl turned.
-There before her was that odd little man again!
+That odd little man again!

 “How do you get in here?” she asked.

 “Focus!” said the Imp.
-“I can do this job for you,” said the imp, “But what do I get for it?
-How about that ring?”
+“I can do this job for you, but what do I get for it?
+Hmm... how about that ring?”

-The girl looked at her ring - it was her favorite.
-“But after all," she thought, "it is just a ring.”
+The girl looked at her ring - her favorite piece of jewelry.
+“But after all," she thought, "it's just a ring.”
 So she agreed.

 All night, the imp spun the straw.
 By morning, there were no more bales of straw on the floor.
 And the dozen baskets were laden full of glistening, golden balls of thread.

-Well, if two rooms of gold look good to a king, you can imagine that three rooms look even better.
-The King took the girl to his royal banquet hall, a room so large you could barely see from one end of it to another.
-He had filled the banquet room from floor to ceiling was bales of straw on one side and empty baskets stacked on the other side.
-He told her she must spin all the straw in the room to gold by morning.
+Well, if two rooms of gold look good to a king, you can imagine that three rooms full of gold would look even better.
+The King took the girl to his royal banquet hall, a room so large you could barely see from one end to the other.
+He had filled the banquet room from floor to ceiling with bales of straw on one side and empty baskets were stacked on the other side.
+As before, she must spin all the straw in the room to gold by morning.
 Or else!

 However this time, the King told her he was busy the next morning and wouldn’t be the one to check in on her himself.
-His son had returned that day from a trip, so he would send the Prince to check on her work.
+His son had returned that day from a trip, so he would send the Prince instead.
 If all the straw were spun to gold, said the King, his son would marry her.
-He thought to himself, "Even if she is only a miller's daughter, with that talent of spinning straw into gold, she is a fitting bride."
-What he bellowed to the girl was that if she could not do the task, she would marry no one at all, for she would die!
+The King thought to himself, "Even if she's only a miller's daughter, with that talent of spinning straw into gold, she's as fitting a bride as I could want."
+What he barked to the girl was that if she could not do the task, she would marry no one at all, for she would die!

 When she lifted her head, there was that little man standing before her again.
 “So, what have you to give me this time?” he said.